 Not a Techie?
 Become one!

-Daily in the news you hear about children getting involved or exposed to topics that any decent parent would not approve of.
-Or as all too often, trouble children who do terrible things.
+Almost every day, you hear about children getting involved or exposed to topics that any decent parent would not approve of.
+Or as is all too often the case, troubled children who do terrible things.

 Now is the time for all good parents to come to the aid of their children.